-\begin{proof} By Lemma~\ref{kumquat}, $P$ is faithfully flat over $Y$.
-We must define the right $G$-action on $P$.
-Let $P_0=F(G_0)$, where $G_0$ is the underlying $X$-scheme of $G$ with trivial (right) $G$-action.
-Since $(\O_G)_0\to\O_X$ has a section as an $\O_G$-comodule, $P_0$ is isomorphic to the trivial $G_Y$-torsor $G\times Y\to Y$.
-Thus, we have a $G$-action on $P$ given by the composition
+\begin{proof} By Lemma~\ref{functor_extension}(iii), $P$ is faithfully flat over $Y$.
+Denote the group map $m:G\times G\to G$ and the identity section $e:X\to G$.
+Let $G_0$ denote the same underlying scheme as $G$ with the trivial $G$-action.
+By Lemma~\ref{extend}, applying $F$ to the map of $G$-sets $G\times G_0\to G$ gives rise to a map $P\times_Y G_Y\to P$.
+Again by Lemma~\ref{extend}, applying $F$ to the commutative diagrams of $G$-sets